-SW 200/400A Working with Substance Abusers 2 hours
+SW 200A Special Topics: Working with Substance Abuse

-Recommended Prerequisites: SOC 201, PSY 205; Term: 1, 2, 3
+Recommended Prerequisites: SOC 201 or 202, PSY 205; Term: 1, 2, 3

 Prerequisite: None; Term: 2

 This course relates the concepts of biology to aging.
 Topics covered include physical theories of aging, cellular aging and the effects of aging on specific human systems.
 Discussion of diseases associated with aging will be covered.
-This course is required for the Gerontology Program.

-Prerequisite: None; Term: Annually
+Prerequisite: None; Term: 2, 3

 Must be arranged through the Social Work Certificate Director.

-Prerequisites: SOC 201, PSY 205, ENG 108; Term: 1, 2
+Prerequisites: ENG 108, SOC 201 or 202, PSY 205; Term: 1, 2

 Survey of the social work profession – its past and present role within the social welfare institution and the field of human services.
 Exploration of the nature of social work – its focus, purpose, various tasks, range of practice settings, levels of practice, as well as the base of knowledge, values, and skills for responding to human needs/problems and diverse client populations.
 Focuses attention on generalist social work practice – with identification of social casework, group-work, community organization and other specializations.
 Stresses self-assessment of aptitude for social work and explores career opportunities.
-Writing intensive course.

 Corequisite: SW 312; Term: 1, 2, 3

-Supervised volunteer experience in a local social service agency or a field setting where social work is practiced.
+Supervised experience in a local social service agency or a field setting where social work is practiced.
 These include child welfare, gerontology, public welfare, family services, medical and health care, mental health and community services, corrections, schools and others.
-Participation in and observation of the work day of social workers engaged in direct practice with individuals, families, small groups, organizations, and/or communities and/or those involved in indirect social work practice with macro systems targeted for change.
-May be repeated for a maximum of three credits.
-Each credit hour equals 40 clock hours of agency work.
+Participation in and observation of the work day of social workers engaged in direct practice with individuals, families, small groups, organizations, and/or communities, and/or those involved in indirect social work practice with macro systems targeted for change.
+One (1) credit hour required, concurrent with SW 312.
+One (1) credit hour equals 40 clock hours of agency work; may be repeated for a maximum of three credits.
 First experience must be successfully completed before next experience will be allowed.
 Each credit hour experience explores social work activity with a system of a different size as well as a different field of, or setting for, social work practice.

 Laboratory and didactic course emphasizing the development of interactional skills.
 Focus is on communications skills with individuals, families and groups.
 Confidentiality and accountability are emphasized.
 Special emphasis is given to working with diverse client populations.
 Lab experiences will include group membership, role plays, videotaping of interviews, computerized exercises, critiques of techniques and styles of interacting with others.